chill117/sequel/readme.md

 A hook is only executed if no errors have occurred before it.
 So, the **afterValidate** hook callbacks will not be called if there are validation errors.

+#### Examples

-There are two ways to add hooks to a model.
+There are two ways to add callbacks to a hook.
 The first is to pass them as an option when defining a model:
 ```js
 var Project = modeler.define('Project', {